nyorain/rvg/docs/intro.md

   - vulkan itself, naturally
   - vkpp: automatically generated c++ vulkan wrapper (header-only)
+  	- used instead of vulkan-hpp to avoid the >40loc madness, much more leightweight.
+I see that this could be a problem for people already using vulkan-hpp so please report ideas/suggestions/problems.
   - vpp: vulkan abstraction and utilities
   - nytl: small general C++ utility, provides e.g. matrix and vector classes
   - katachi: computes vertex arrays from curves & shapes.
       Used to compute stroke buffers, antialiase shapes and to compute rect roundings.
-You will want to use this to bake and render bezier curves or arcs.
+You might want to use this to bake and render bezier curves or arcs.
   - dlg: really small c library used for logging and debugging (also by most of the other projects).

 This may seem like quite a lot of dependencies, but this are all (those projects require nothing else).
-It allows to build rvg itself quite modular and lightweight.
+It allows to develop rvg itself quite modular and lightweight.
 Building this library without meson is probably a bad idea.
 You will also need a solid C++17 compiler for these projects and rvg itself,